-Welcome to the summer math packet for students entering Third Grade.
-The design of the activities is meant to support instruction in the new curriculum in both its content and presentation.
-Therefore the activities are not to be done as independent problems, but to be worked on with a parent, guardian or older brother or sister.
-Talking about the problem is an important part of completing each activity.
+Welcome to the summer math packet for students entering fourth grade.
+Activities are designed to support instruction in the MCPS curriculum in both its content and presentation.
+Activities may be done independently or with a parent, guardian, or older brother or sister.
+Talking about the problem can be an important part of completing some activities.